physimals/quantiphyse/doc/overlay_stats.rst

 .. image:: screenshots/data_stats_single_region.png

-The 'Copy' button for each table copies the data to the clipboard in a tab-separated form which should be suitable for pasting into spreadsheets such as Excel.
+The ``Copy`` button for each table copies the data to the clipboard in a tab-separated form which should be suitable for pasting into spreadsheets such as Excel.

 In this example we display statistics for a single data set in each region of a multi-region ROI